tobyweston/temperature-machine/README.md

 ## Quick Start

 Build some test data by running the `Example` app from within IntelliJ.

 You can then run the monitoring app from the `Main` class.
+If you want to override the sensor file location (for the case when you're testing without sensors), use `-Dsensor-location=src/test/resources/examples`.

 Check the web page with [http://localhost:11900](http://localhost:11900)

 It won't display the current temperature unless you have a sensor attached but you'll get some basic graphs displaying.

+## Deploying to Your Pi

+There's lots of options here but I tend to;

+1. Clone the repository on the Pi
+2. Run `sbt -J-Xmx512m -J-Xms512m assembly` from a terminal (memory set low for the Pi Zero)
+3. Run `./start.sh &` from the checked out folder

 ## 1-Wire